Devashree21/Auto-Sklearn/README.md

 For classification task - Heart disease prediction dataset available on the UCI repository (https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 We will use the .csv version available on kaggle (https://www.kaggle.com/ronitf/heart-disease-uci)
 For regression task - 'flights' dataset from seaborn datasets library.

+Details of this tutorial and model setup are discussed in my article https://www.analyticsvidhya.com/blog/2022/02/auto-sklearn-accelerate-your-machine-learning-models-with-automl/ published on Analytics Vidhya.